A trust-region method for derivative-free nonlinear constrained stochastic optimization: Problem formulations for optimization under uncertainty

-In this section we introduce a collection of robustness measures $\mathcal{R}^f$ and $\mathcal{R}^{c}$ to model robustness and risk within the robust optimization problem (\ref{eq:general_robust_opt_problem}).
-Furthermore, we discuss sampling approximations of the robustness measures along with their associated confidence intervals.
+In this section, we discuss sampling approximations of robustness measures which are most commonly used in stochastic optimization problems along with their associated confidence intervals.
+We introduce a collection of robustness measures $\mathcal{R}^f$ and $\mathcal{R}^{c}$ to model robustness and risk for the robust optimization problem (\ref{eq:general_robust_opt_problem}).
 To simplify the notation we refer to the objective function $f$ and the constraints $c$ as black box $b$, the corresponding robustness measures will be denoted by $\mathcal{R}^b$.
-We assume that $b$ is square integrable with respect to $\theta$, i.e. its variance is finite, and that its cumulative distribution function is continuous and invertible at every fixed design point $x \in \mathbb{R}^n$.\\
+We assume that $b$ is square integrable with respect to $\theta$, i.e. its variance is finite, its cumulative distribution function is assumed to be continuous and invertible at every fixed design point $x \in \mathbb{R}^n$.\\